Vocus completes final splice of Coral Sea Cable System

 “We’re very proud of the technical work our team continues to deliver for the Australian Government,” he said.

 In June 2018, the Australian Government awarded a $136.6 million contract to Vocus to build the international sub-marine cable between Solomon Islands, Papua New Guinea and Australia.
+The contract was later amended to $138.7 million.

 The landing points are Port Moresby the capital of Papua New Guinea, Honiara the capital of the Solomon Islands and in Sydney.